U.S. Route 41 in Tennessee: Route description

 After reaching Monteagle, US 41, included as part of the older Dixie Highway, continues northwest into Pelham, in Grundy County, then runs closely parallel with I-24 into Coffee County, going through Hillsboro, Manchester (where the road is also named Hillsboro Blvd) and Beechgrove, before entering Rutherford County.
 From there, the highway continues diagonally through Murfreesboro (where the road is also named Broad St.), where the Dixie Highway joins up with US 70S.
 The Stones River National Battlefield is located very near US 41 and US 70S on the northwest side, standing as a monument of the Battle of Stones River which took place during the American Civil War.
 US 41/70S continues northwest through Smyrna, and La Vergne before reaching Davidson County.
 The road passes through Antioch, before reaching Nashville, where US 41 separates from US 70S.
 US 41 goes through Nashville as Murfreesboro Pike, then Dickerson Pike, and comes out on the northeast side of the city joined with US 31W.
 US 41 continues northeast through Goodlettsville before breaking away from US 31W.
 US 41 then goes northwest and continues on into Robertson County, going through Springfield before heading west/northwest to the Kentucky border.
 Just before reaching Kentucky, US 41 briefly runs through Montgomery County.

+History

+The road that is now US 41 evolved out of a series of Native American trails first used by European American settlers in the late 18th and 19th centuries.
+During the American Civil War, the road was a crucial transportation corridor connecting the North and the South, and was heavily fought over.
+One of the bloodiest engagements in the war occurred in Murfreesboro at the Battle of Stones River.
+The road was also used as one of the principal corridors during the Tullahoma Campaign.

+In the early 20th century, the route became part of the Dixie Highway, a network of auto trails.
+A road across Monteagle Mountain was first constructed in 1923.
+During Prohibition, Monteagle was reportedly the halfway stopover point for crime boss Al Capone on his trips between Chicago and his resort in Miami.
+In 1929, the Marion Memorial Bridge replaced a ferry crossing of the Tennessee River on what was then called Hales Bar Lake.